PECOS-packages/PECOS/design/instr-program-mvp.md

 ### Guppy route

-`ResolvedInstrProgram::to_guppy_program()` returns deterministic Guppy source plus the same semantic sidecars.
-The thin Python bridge compiles and executes it through HUGR/QIS and returns the traced normalized `TickCircuit`.
+`ProtocolPhysicalPlan::to_guppy_program()` returns deterministic Guppy source plus the same semantic sidecars.
+The thin Python bridge compiles and executes it through HUGR/QIS and returns the traced normalized `TickCircuit` plus its schedule/result bindings.

-The initial scheduling context must allow the direct and traced routes to be compared operation-by-operation.
-Later target-specific Guppy schedules may differ while retaining provenance and semantic equivalence.
+The initial reference scheduling context must allow the direct and traced routes to be compared operation-by-operation.
+In general, conformance compares the protocol dependency order, logical action, resource lifetimes, measurement ledger, detectors, and observables.
+Exact tick equality is required only when both routes declare the same scheduling policy.

 ### Optional exports